SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-02-vaccine-waste.md

 an ideal of 0% wasted.

 <img src="{{ site.baseurl }}/images/2021-09-02-vaccine-waste-who.jpg" width="400" height="170" alt="WHO: Vaccine wasteage rates in routine vs ordinary use, stratified by doses/vial" title = "WHO: Vaccine wasteage rates in routine vs ordinary use, stratified by doses/vial" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
-The _World Health Organization_ studied this problem before COVID-19, and published a concept note <sup id="fn2a">[[2]](#fn2)</sup> with a bit of amusing mathematics to make probabilistic estimates of the amount of vaccine wasteage, due to various causes.
-While that document is more of a proposal to do better with statistical models, their general estimates are shown in Table 1, reproduced here.
+Starting from a popular article <sup id="fn2a">[[2]](#fn2)</sup>, we dug in a little bit for primary sources.
+The _World Health Organization_ studied this problem before COVID-19, and published a concept note <sup id="fn3a">[[3]](#fn3)</sup> with a bit of amusing mathematics to make probabilistic estimates of the amount of vaccine wasteage, due to various causes.
+While that document is more of a proposal to do better with statistical models, their general estimates are shown in Table 1, reproduced here:
 - In mass vaccination campaigns, the range is from 5% &ndash; 20%.
 - The bigger the vial and the more stringent the cold chain requirements, the more the waste.